asyncapi/website/pages/docs/community/styleguide/accessibility.md

 ### User Interface (UI)
 - Use the correct terminologies for UI elements.
 Avoid using phrases like "*click here*" or "*this button*", and instead opt for descriptive labels such as "*next button*" or "*Go back*".
 This will allow users to understand the functionality of each UI element better.
 - Format tables correctly and keep the text within the grid.
 This involves using table headers and row/column headers.
 Make sure tables are user-friendly, easy to navigate, and understandable.
 -  Add icons to describe a function.
-Use the aria-label attribute when unsure of the icon name.
-This attribute provides a text alternative to elements that lack accurate descriptions.
+Use the aria-label attribute when unsure of the icon name to provide a text alternative to elements that lack accurate descriptions.

 ## Colors
 - It is important to choose color contrasts that ensure user-readability.